 Little piles of books and journals can be found throughout my apartment.
 The deep windowsills in this old, renovated mill building make for some excellent bookshelves, as do my coffee and chair side tables, desk, dresser, bedside stand, and really any flat surface.
-These books have traveled with me to beaches, camp, campgrounds, college, Long Island, and back to Maine with me, and while I do not have my entire collection with me, some of my most comforting and favorite tomes always come along for the twists and turns of life’s journeys.
+These books have traveled to beaches, camp, campgrounds, college, Long Island, and back to Maine with me, and while I currently do not have my entire collection with me, some of my most comforting and favorite tomes always come along for the twists and turns of life’s journeys.

 I have unread memoirs, writing guides, and classic novels that I am collecting and/or have read countless times.
-They are full of notes, underlining, and some of their covers are worn.
+They are full of notes, annotations, and some of their covers are worn.
 Some of them still have remnants of sticky notes that I used in my literature classes in college to mark certain things I thought notable for class blogs, papers, and class discussions.
 I’ve recently started re-reading these particular texts, and peeling those sticky note leftovers off the pages gives me an oddly liberating and pleasurable sensation: I don’t need these markers to feel confident about knowing the words they point out.

 I will admit – many of my journals are empty.
 Some more empty than others, and some are completely void of written marks.
 I like collecting journals mainly for their exteriors and their bulk, and I like scattering them about so when inspiration lights its fire I can reach over and release its flames onto the paper.